Anjem Choudary: Al-Muhajiroun

 The UK government had investigated expelling Bakri even before the terrorist attacks of 11 September 2001, and in July 2003 the headquarters of al-Muhajiroun, and the homes of Bakri and Choudary, were raided by the police.
 The following year, under new anti-terrorist legislation, the government announced that it wanted to ban al-Muhajiroun.
 In 2005, Bakri learned that he was at risk of prosecution for his support of the 7 July 2005 London bombers, and in August left the UK for Lebanon, where he claimed that he was on holiday.
 After leaving a television station where he said "I will not return to Britain unless I want to go there as a visitor or as a tourist", he was detained by Lebanon's general security department and held in a Beirut prison.
 Several days later, Bakri was excluded from returning to Britain by the Home Secretary, Charles Clarke, on the grounds that his presence in Britain was "not conducive to the public good."
 Choudary condemned the decision and demanded to know what Bakri had done to justify the ban.
 He claimed that ministers were inventing rules to ensure that Bakri could not return.
 In November, Choudary and three other followers of Bakri were deported from Lebanon and returned to the UK.
 Choudary blamed the Foreign and Commonwealth Office for orchestrating their deportations, claiming that the four were there to help Bakri set up a madrasah.

 Following his deportation, Choudary attended the launch in London of Ahlus Sunnah wal Jamaah, the intended successor organisation to al-Muhajiroun.
 Choudary said that Bakri was not on the committee of the new group, but that "we would love for the sheikh to have a role."
-The organisation operates mainly through an invitation-only internet forum, to which Choudary contributes under the screen name Abou Luqman.
-A reporter visiting the site found calls for holy war, and recordings by Osama Bin Laden, Ayman al-Zawahiri, and Omar Bakri Mohammed.
+The organisation operates mainly through an invitation-only internet forum, to which Choudary contributes under the screen name Abu Luqman.
+A reporter visiting the site found calls for holy war, and recordings by Osama bin Laden, Ayman al-Zawahiri, and Omar Bakri Mohammed.